alchemyplatform/aa-sdk/site/packages/aa-core/accounts/optional/signTypedDataWith6492.md

 ## Returns

-### `Promise<Hash>`
+### `Promise<Hex>`

-A Promise containing the signature of the typed data, additionally wrapped in ERC-6492 format if the account is undeployed.
+A promise containing the signature of the message, additionally wrapped in EIP-6492 format if the account is undeployed

 ## Parameters